Brown Skin Girl

-"Brown Skin Girl" (stylized in uppercase) is a song by American singer Beyoncé, Guyanese-American rapper Saint Jhn, and Nigerian singer Wizkid, featuring Beyoncé's daughter Blue Ivy Carter.
+"Brown Skin Girl" (stylized in uppercase) is a song by American singer Beyoncé, her daughter Blue Ivy Carter, Guyanese-American rapper Saint Jhn, and Nigerian singer Wizkid.
 Produced by P2J and Beyoncé, it is taken from the 2019 soundtrack album The Lion King: The Gift.
 The song was sent to Top 40/Rhythmic radio on July 23, 2019, as the second single from the album.

 The song was released to widespread critical acclaim and received numerous awards, including the Soul Train Music Award for The Ashford & Simpsons Songwriter's Award and the BET HER Award.

 The music video for "Brown Skin Girl" was featured in Beyoncé's 2020 film Black Is King and was released separately on August 24, 2020.
 Directed by Beyoncé and Jenn Nkiru, the video acts a celebration and affirmation of the beauty of dark-skinned women.
 The video, featuring Beyoncé, Blue Ivy and Wizkid won the award for Best Music Video at the 63rd Annual Grammy Awards, as well as the Soul Train Music Award for Video of the Year and the MTV Video Music Award for Best Cinematography.

 Background

-The song marks the second collaboration between Beyoncé and her daughter Blue Ivy Carter, following "Blue", a song from Beyoncé's 2013 album Beyoncé.
-Carter is also credited as a songwriter and contributed vocals.
+The song marks the second collaboration between Beyoncé and her daughter Blue Ivy Carter, following "Blue", a song from Beyoncé's self-titled 2013 album.
 The song caused the #BrownSkinGirlChallenge to go viral upon release.